mcrowson/vpn_on_demand/README.md

 Next create a key pair to login to the instance with.
 If you already have a named key pair that you want to use, skip this step.
-This command lets AWS create a keypair, and saves your private key to ~/.ssh/vpn_key.pem.
+This command lets AWS create a key pair, and saves your private key to ~/.ssh/vpn_key.pem.
 We will use this key to shell into the EC2 instance.

 ```bash